seanlowe/obsidian-timelines/docs/content/docs/04_arguments/02_html_arguments.md

   - Adds this text to the date span in the timeline as an era designation.
 Useful for fictional calendars.
   - Applied after the date is formatted.
 So `2300` with the era set to `AB` would display `2300 AB`.

+## Group (`data-group`)
+  - Optional
+  - Allows users to specify a group for the event.
+This is useful for grouping events together in the timeline.

+If a group is not specified, the timeline will be set to a default group that will display without a title.
+If there are **no groups** specified, the timeline will render the same as before.

+Groups are sorted in the order they appear on events in the timeline.
+This may mean that groups could appear in a different order than originally intended.
+Click and drag the group title to reorder the groups in the timeline.

 ## Node Color (`data-color`)
   - Optional
   - Tells the timeline to color that entry in the color provided.